 MAINTAINING BOARD OVERSIGHT OF SUSTAINABILITY

-The Governance and Corporate Responsibility Committee provides oversight of our sustainability strategy, including matters related to climate change, and annually reviews our performance and progress toward our goals.
-The committee also provides oversight for environmental and safety matters, ethics and business conduct, political activities and human resources practices.
+Our sustainability strategy is set by our senior leadership team and supported by cross-functional staff and business leaders who identify opportunities, risks and external trends and provide recommendations to ensure optimal performance.
+Our board of directors — and specifically our Governance and Corporate Responsibility Committee — provides additional oversight and direction on our sustainability strategy, including matters relating to climate change, and annually reviews our performance and progress toward our many rigorous and measurable goals.
+The committee also provides oversight for environmental and safety matters, ethics and business conduct, political activities, and human resources practices.
 Based on guidance from this committee, our chief administration officer has accountability for the implementation of our sustainability strategy.

-We also complete an annual sustainability significance assessment, performance review and trend analysis.
-This assessment is managed by our corporate sustainability director and reviewed by our board of directors and senior management team.
+We also complete an annual sustainability significance assessment, performance review and trend analysis, which is reviewed by our board of directors and senior management team.

-Some highlights from our corporate governance framework: 11 of our 12 board of director nominees are independent, all directors are elected annually, and the board chair and CEO roles are separate.
-We have a robust shareholder engagement process, shareholder proxy access, and shareholders have a right to call special meetings.
+Some highlights from our corporate governance framework: eight of our nine board of director nominees are independent, all directors are elected annually, and the board chair and CEO roles are separate.
+We have a robust shareholder engagement process and shareholder proxy access, and shareholders have a right to call special meetings.
 We also have clear requirements on executive and director stock ownership, as well as a prohibition on hedging or pledging company stock.

 We are committed to corporate governance policies that promote the long-term interests of our shareholders and strengthen accountability and trust in our company.

 We recognize the importance — and value — of having women in leadership roles across our company, including on our board of directors.